jekyll/minima/_posts/2023-02-18-my-principles.md

 - No one cares what you do, they care what you can do for them

 - If you want to get lucky, start by increasing your luck surface area

+- Likes ≠ money.
+Being famous on Instagram is like being rich in monopoly

 - In a world full of distractions, the ability to do deep work is a superpower